urob-ctu/docs/docs/implicitLayers.md

 $\mu_j \ge 0$

-In a more general form, we use the Karush Khun Tucker conditions (KKT).
+In a more general form, we use the Karush-Khun-Tucker (KKT)conditions.

 Stationarity: $\nabla_x L = 0$
 Primal feasibility: $h_i(x) = 0, g_j(x)\le 0$